martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 ## 👀 TL;DR

 We built an [R Shiny app](https://hkdistricts-info.shinyapps.io/dashboard-hkdistrictcouncillors/) to improve access to information on Hong Kong's local politicians.
 This is so that voters can make more informed choices.
 The app shows basic information on each politician, alongside a live feed of their Facebook page and illustrative maps of their district.
-We took advantage of this project to test out the **a range of R packages and techniques** and to **implement some DevOps best practices**, which we will discuss in this post.
+We took advantage of this project to test out **a range of R packages and techniques** and to **implement some DevOps best practices**, which we will discuss in this post.

 > *This project is an attempt to help make a difference with R programming.
 It's an opportunity for us to learn, to code, to have fun, and to make a difference.*